ltung7/idosell/readme.md

 ### Properties vs endpoints

-After initiating idosell object, call one of it's properties to retrieve methods concerning the enpoint you are going to use.
+After initializing the Idosell object, call one of its properties to retrieve methods concerning the endpoint you are going to use.
 For example:

 ```javascript
 const categories = idosellRequest.getProductsCategories.params(parameters).exec();
 ```

-In this example, getProductCategories translates to a GET request to *products/categories* endpoint.
-You can use *params()* method to set parameters for the request as JSON object as per Idosell guidelines.
-Analogically, you can send PUT request to the same endpoint by using following code:
+In this example, getProductCategories translates to a GET request to the *products/categories* endpoint.
+You can use the *params()* method to set parameters for the request as JSON object as per Idosell guidelines.
+Analogously, you can send a PUT request to the same endpoint by using the following code:

 ```javascript
 const createCategoryRequest = idosellRequest.putProductsCategories.params(parameters).exec();
 ```

-Note that method *categories()* is used to set request body, while *exec()* method is used to send request and retrieve data from endpoint.
+Note that the method *categories()* is used to set the request body, while the *exec()* method is used to send the request and retrieve data from the endpoint.

 Some less obvious gate properties include:
 ```javascript